-An alternative way to read the theorems about pooling behavior is that privacy concerns can induce conformism in a society even when this seems to contradict material gain.
-As a practical example one can think of the voting paradox, where many individuals make an effort and vote in large elections when they are well aware that their vote will likely not be pivotal.
-Our observation suggests the following explanation: There are `emotional` and `rational' citizens in society.
-The emotional citizens feel good about exercising their civil right to vote while the rational ones only care about the vote outcome and suffer a small material discomfort from exercising the same right.
-Assume all citizens have privacy concerns and do not want to disclose whether they are emotional or rational.
-Ignoring privacy concerns, only emotional voters actually vote.
-However, in a perception equilibrium all citizens pool and vote.
+The pooling phenomena of Theorems \ref{thm:pooling-upper} and \ref{thm:pooling-lower}, which are possibly inconsistent with material considerations, are reminiscent of pooling phenomena in the literature on self-image.
+However, the underlying forces that induce pooling are slightly different.
+In the literature on self-image players pool because they all want to be perceived as some ideal type.
+In our context an ideal type need not exist, and pooling is a result of players' desire not to disclose information about their type, even if different players agree on which perception is best.

 Recall that in Example \ref{Example1revisited}, beyond the pooling equilibria, there is a non-pooling equilibrium where both types read their optimal blog.
 This demonstrates that privacy concerns need not imply pooling, nor do they imply that the DM will forego an optimal action.
-This raises the following natural question: can we tell if individuals have privacy concerns from observing their actions?
+This raises the following natural question: Can we determine whether or not individuals have privacy concerns from observing their actions?
 This question is explored further in Section~\ref{sec:revealed-prefs}.